sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 In an extracted `Sparkle-2.0.0.tar.xz` distribution in the `XPCServices/` directory you will notice:

-* org.sparkle-project.InstallerLauncher.xpc (required)
+* org.sparkle-project.InstallerLauncher.xpc
-* org.sparkle-project.Downloader.xpc & org.sparkle-project.Downloader.entitlements (optional)
+* org.sparkle-project.Downloader.xpc & org.sparkle-project.Downloader.entitlements
-* org.sparkle-project.InstallerConnection.xpc (optional)
+* org.sparkle-project.InstallerConnection.xpc
-* org.sparkle-project.InstallerStatus.xpc (optional)
+* org.sparkle-project.InstallerStatus.xpc

 If you build Sparkle yourself, you can optionally choose to change `XPC_SERVICE_BUNDLE_ID_PREFIX` in `ConfigCommon.xcconfig` from `org.sparkle-project` to your own prefix.
 Please see notes below on integrating each of these services.